Scroll to interact with StoryMap above

 Learn more about the history of Dura-Europos and Yale’s role in its excavation here:

-Read in more detail about the history of excavations at Dura-Europos:
+Read in more detail about the history of excavations at Dura-Europos and the site’s fate in the course of on-going conflict: